-HG was a skilled mathematician and physicist and many-sided scholar, whose wide literary output dealt with German philology, theology, mathematics, etc. Seeing the importance of Sanskrit for comparative linguistics he learnt it by himself.
+Grassmann was a skilled mathematician and physicist and many-sided scholar, whose wide literary output dealt with German philology, theology, mathematics, etc. Seeing the importance of Sanskrit for comparative linguistics he learnt it by himself (beginning 1849).
 In 1863 he presented in KZ the “Grassmann’s law” on successive aspirates, of which one (mainly the first) loses its aspiration.
 In Sanskrit philology he was mainly active in his old age and restricted solely on the Veda.
-He composed the Rigvedic dictionary for himself, but asked by noted Indologists consented to publish it.
-His poetic, free rendering of the RV intended to show the meaning of each hymn, but often it was misunderstood.
+He composed the Rigvedic dictionary for himself, but at the request of noted Indologists consented to publish it.
+His poetic, free rendering of the RV intended to show the meaning of each hymn, but this meaning was often misunderstood.
 The dictionary is thus still useful, but the translation completely antiquated.

 – “Über die Verbindung der stummen Konsonanten mit folgendem v und die davon abhängigen Erscheinungen”, KZ 9, 1860, 1-35; “Über die Verbindung der Konsonanten mit folgendem j und die davon abh.
 Ersch.”, KZ 11, 1862, 1-52; “Über die Aspiraten und ihr gleichzeitiges Vorhandensein im An- und Auslaut der Wurzeln”, KZ 12, 1863, 81-138; further brief articles on IE in KZ.

 – Wörterbuch zum Rig-Veda.
 896 p.
 Lp.
 1872-75; 6. von M. Kozianka bearbeitetet, ergänzte und korrigierte Auflage.
 1743 p.
 Wb.
 1996.